-• The high cost of gasoline creates opportunities for substitute products based on alternative energy sources.

-- Individual Examples - The US economy is increasingly services based, suggesting that individuals can enjoy more opportunities in service firms.
+- Organizational Examples - The high cost of gasoline creates opportunities for substitute products based on alternative energy sources. - Individual Examples - In various countries it is increasingly services based, suggesting that individuals can enjoy more opportunities in service firms.

 SWOT point - Threats